 Why celebrate Emergency Services Day in school?

-• Cross-curricular learning: Link to English, Science, Geography, Computing, Design & Technology, and History.
+- Cross-curricular learning: Link to English, Science, Geography, Computing, Design and Technology, and History.

-Below you’ll find a flexible plan you can adapt to your setting – from a single themed lesson to a full-day celebration with whole-school displays and assemblies.
+Below you will find a flexible plan you can adapt to your setting, from a single themed lesson to a full-day celebration with whole-school displays and assemblies.

 A simple plan for the day

-• Showcase & Thank You Wall: Curate work on corridor noticeboards and invite parents or visitors to add messages of thanks.
+- Showcase and Thank-You Wall: Curate work on corridor notice boards and invite parents or visitors to add messages of thanks.

 Make it inclusive: Use pastel-toned writing surfaces and clear, structured displays to reduce visual load and support learners with SEND.
-Keep acoustics in mind during assemblies – acoustic panels can improve speech clarity and reduce listening fatigue in large spaces, supporting the intent of BB93.
+Keep acoustics in mind during assemblies; acoustic panels can improve speech clarity and reduce listening fatigue in large spaces.

 Lesson ideas for every key stage